tstack/lnav/docs/source/cli.rst

 .. option:: -q

-   Do not print informational messages.
+   Do not print informational messages and behave in a manner compatible with being used as a PAGER.

 .. _management_cli: